Reviewing Cytek Biosciences (CTKB) and The Competition

 |2.46

-Cytek Biosciences currently has a consensus price target of $14.67, suggesting a potential upside of 50.58%.
-As a group, “Analytical instruments” companies have a potential upside of 34.97%.
-Given Cytek Biosciences’ stronger consensus rating and higher probable upside, research analysts plainly believe Cytek Biosciences is more favorable than its rivals.
+Cytek Biosciences presently has a consensus price target of $14.67, suggesting a potential upside of 59.77%.
+As a group, “Analytical instruments” companies have a potential upside of 36.03%.
+Given Cytek Biosciences’ stronger consensus rating and higher probable upside, equities research analysts clearly believe Cytek Biosciences is more favorable than its peers.

 Profitability

-This table compares Cytek Biosciences and its rivals’ net margins, return on equity and return on assets.
+This table compares Cytek Biosciences and its peers’ net margins, return on equity and return on assets.

 |Net Margins